-- the written opinion that we received from Raymond James & Associates, Inc., our company's financial advisor, that the consideration to be received by our company pursuant to the asset sale is fair to our stockholders from a financial point of view;

-- the fact that GTG Holdings' offer was superior to other offers we received, both in terms of aggregate consideration and proposed transaction structure; - the amount of cash included in GTG Holdings' offer and the fact that VidCon would assume substantially all of the liabilities of the videoconferencing services business; - the terms and conditions of the asset purchase agreement, including the fiduciary out provision negotiated by the board, which allows the board to consider unsolicited offers to purchase the videoconferencing services business; - the fact that the sale of our videoconferencing services business must be approved by the holders of a majority of the company's common stock, which ensures that the board will not be taking action of which the stockholders disapprove;

-- the risk that after the asset sale our company will have a less diversified business which would leave our company dependent on the performance of our network enterprise software and our licensing business; - the risk that our company could be exposed to future indemnification payments for a breach of the representations, warranties and covenants contained in the asset purchase agreement; - the risk that the purchase price for the videoconferencing services business will be adjusted down if there is a change in the net asset value of the assets sold or an increase in deferred revenues associated with our videoconferencing services business; and - the risk that the asset sale might not be consummated, which could result in a decline in the price of our common stock, substantially limit our ability to grow and implement our current business strategies and, under certain circumstances, result in our paying VidCon a termination fee of \$500,000.
+- the written opinion that we received from Raymond James & Associates, Inc., our company's financial advisor, that the consideration to be received by our company pursuant to the asset sale is fair to our stockholders from a financial point of view; - the fact that GTG Holdings' offer was superior to other offers we received; - the terms and conditions of the asset purchase agreement, including the fiduciary out provision negotiated by the board, which allows the board to consider unsolicited offers to purchase the videoconferencing services business; - the fact that the sale of our videoconferencing services business must be approved by the holders of a majority of the company's common stock, which ensures that the board will not be taking action of which the stockholders disapprove; - the risk that after the asset sale our company will have a less diversified business which would leave our company dependent on the performance of our network enterprise software and our licensing business; - the risk that our company could be exposed to future indemnification payments for a breach of the representations, warranties and covenants contained in the asset purchase agreement; - the risk that the purchase price for the videoconferencing services business will be adjusted down if there is a change in the net asset value of the assets sold or an increase in deferred revenues associated with our videoconferencing services business; and - the risk that the asset sale might not be consummated.

 In view of the variety of factors considered in connection with its evaluation of the asset sale, the board of directors did not find it practical to, and did not quantify or otherwise attempt to, assign relative weights to the specific factors considered in reaching its conclusions.
-In considering the written opinion we received from Raymond James & Associates, Inc., the board of directors did not consider the fact that Raymond James & Associates, Inc. will receive a fee if this transaction is consummated to be material to its deliberations.